-However, the Redevelopment Dissolution Act has only required that county auditor-controllers establish a single RPTTF with respect to each former redevelopment agency within the respective county.
+Prior to the dissolution of redevelopment agencies, tax increment revenues from one project area could not be used to repay indebtedness incurred for another project area.
+However, the Redevelopment Dissolution Act required that county auditor-controllers establish a single RPTTF with respect to each former redevelopment agency within the respective county.
 Additionally, the Redevelopment Dissolution Act now requires that all revenues equivalent to the amount that would have been allocated as tax increment to the former redevelopment agency will be allocated to the RPTTF of the applicable successor agency.
 This requirement does not require funds derived from separate project areas of a former redevelopment agency to be separated unless they are subject to a pledge agreement requiring the commitment of a particular project area's funds to a certain project.
 In effect, in situations where a former redevelopment agency had established more than one redevelopment project area (such as the Former Agency), the Redevelopment Dissolution Act combines the property tax revenues derived from all project areas into a single trust fund, the RPTTF, to repay indebtedness of the former redevelopment agency or the successor agency.
 To the extent the documents governing outstanding bonds of a redevelopment agency or a successor agency have pledged revenues derived from a specific project area, the Redevelopment Dissolution Act states: "It is the intent [of the Redevelopment Dissolution Act] that pledges of revenues associated with enforceable obligations of the former redevelopment agencies are to be honored.
 It is intended that the cessation of any redevelopment agency shall not affect either the pledge, the legal existence of that pledge, or the stream of revenues available to meet the requirements of the pledge."

-Despite the provisions of the Redevelopment Dissolution Act that appear to permit the Successor Agency to use tax increment revenue that does not constitute Pledged Tax Revenues to pay debt service on the 2021A Bonds, investors should assume that the 2021A Bonds are secured by and payable solely from the Pledged Tax Revenues and moneys in certain funds and accounts held by the Trustee under the Indenture and that tax revenues attributable to the Excluded Project Areas are not available for payment of debt service on the 2021A Bonds.
+Despite the provisions of the Redevelopment Dissolution Act that appear to permit the Successor Agency to use tax increment revenue that does not constitute Pledged Tax Revenues to pay debt service on the 2023A/B Bonds, the 2023A/B Bonds are secured by and payable solely from the

+Pledged Tax Revenues and moneys in certain funds and accounts held by the Trustee under the Indenture.
+Investors should assume that State-Owned Parcel Net Tax Increment from the State-Owned Parcels and tax revenues generated within the other Excluded Project Areas are not available for payment of debt service on the 2023A/B Bonds.